-Ensuring the eligibility of for the appointment / continuity of every Director on the Board is the responsibility of the management of the Company.
-Our responsibility is to express an opinion on these based on our verification.
-This certificate is specifically being issued in accordance with Regulation 34(3) read with Schedule V Para-C Sub clause 10(i) of the Securities Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 and is neither an assurance as to the future viability of the Company nor of the efficiency or effectiveness with which the management has conducted the affairs of the Company.
+Ensuring the eligibility of the appointment / continuity of every Director on the Board is the responsibility of the Management of the Company.
+Our responsibility is to express an opinion on these, based on our verification.
+This certificate is neither an assurance as to the future viability of the Company nor of the efficiency or effectiveness with which the Management has conducted the affairs of the Company.